btahir/realsaas/README.md

-# RealSaaS - Next.js SaaS Starter Template
+# RealSaaS - A Next.js SaaS Starter Template

 ![Demo](https://github.com/btahir/realsaas/blob/main/public/demo.png)

 RealSaaS is a starter template for building SaaS products, based on the [Next.js Subscription Payments](https://github.com/vercel/nextjs-subscription-payments) starter.
 This template features improved UX, refined authentication flow, and Lemon Squeezy integration for payments.

+⚠️ Warning: This repository is provided for learning purposes only and will not be actively maintained.
+While it represents a working implementation with improved UX and Lemon Squeezy integration, it's based on an older Next.js template.
+For production projects, please consider using the [latest official Next.js SaaS starter](https://github.com/nextjs/saas-starter) instead.
+Feel free to explore this codebase to learn from its implementation, but be aware that dependencies may become outdated and security updates will not be provided.

 > **Note**: This template is based on an older repository and won't be actively maintained.
 For new projects, consider using the [official Next.js SaaS starter](https://github.com/nextjs/saas-starter).